 If your child has a sore throat, cough or runny nose, you might expect the doctor to prescribe antibiotics.
 But most of the time, children actually don't need antibiotics to treat these illnesses.
 In fact, antibiotics can do more harm than good.
 Here's why:

-Antibiotics fight bacteria, not viruses.
+Antibiotics do not fight viruses.

-- Most sinus infections (sinusitis) are also from viruses.
+Most sinus infections (sinusitis) are caused by viruses.
 The symptoms are a lot of mucus in the nose and post-nasal drip.
-Mucus that is colored does not necessarily mean your child has a bacterial infection.
+Most sinus infections will go away on their own without antibiotics.
+Mucus that is yellow or green does not necessarily mean your child has a bacterial infection.

 Antibiotics have risks.

-- A bacterial form of pneumonia or whooping cough (pertussis) is diagnosed.
+If whooping cough (pertussis) is diagnosed.

 Note: Antibiotics and cough and cold medicines have been identified by The American Academy of Pediatrics (AAP) as specific treatments that are commonly given to children but are not always necessary.
 The designation is part of the Choosing Wisely® campaign, an initiative of the ABIM Foundation.
 The full list of specific tests or treatments gives more detail as to the reasons for taking a closer look at each treatment and cites evidence related to each recommendation.